AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

     .width(70);     // Set width 70 px
 ```

-{sample :width 690 :height 200}Table\_Layout\_01{sample}
+{sample :width 690 :height 200}Table\_Layout\_01{sample}-->

 ### Fill

 With AnyChart it is possible to color background of any cell with a solid color, with a gradient transition or fill it with an image.
-It can be achieved with {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter.
+It can be achieved with {api:anychart.ui.Table#cellFill}**.cellFill()**{api} method.

 This section contains information on colorizing the whole table and each of the cells separately.
-To find out all possible ways of controlling background color of an element, please see [background controlling](../Appearance_Settings/Background) tutorial
+To find out all possible ways of controlling background color, please see [Fill tutorial](../Appearance_Settings/Fill).

 #### Table fill